If the was one fault I had, it was prevarication.

 “Do you mind if I come in?”

 I got the impression he would do it anyway, irrespective of what I said.
-I said no, and as I suspected he came in anyway, closing the door behind him, then took a minute or two to make himself comfortable in the visitor’s chair, which was an impossible task.
+I said no, and as I suspected he came in anyway, closing the door behind him, then took a minute or two to make himself comfortable in the visitor’s chair, what was an impossible task.

 Then, settled, he said, “I understand you have just been repatriated from Syria.”